CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Approach

-\textbf{Supervision Signal.} Given training captions, we screen out the most frequent $K$ non-stop words (\eg, nouns, verbs, and adjectives) as attributes.
-Thereafter, for each video, we can obtain a multi-hot attribute label $A=\{a_1, a_2, \dots, a_K\}$, where $a_k = 1$ if the $k^{th}$ attribute exists in ground-truth captions of the video and $a_k = 0$ otherwise.
+\textbf{Supervision Signal.} Given training captions, we filter out stop words and keep the most frequent $K$ words as the targets.
+Then we can obtain a multi-hot concept label $A=\{a_1, a_2, \dots, a_K\}$ for each video, where $a_k = 1$ indicates that the $k^{th}$ concept exists in ground-truth captions of the video.